 The priest cast a spell on a perfume that Ratnavati’s maid bought for the princess so that she could fall in love with him.
 As soon as the princess got to know this, the princess threw the bottle aside, which hit a boulder and broke.
 The priest couldn't take this, crushed under the emotional grief he soon died.
 However, before dying he cursed the princess and the fort.
 It is said that just after a year, a battle was fought over the kingdom in which the princess and her family lost and died.
 Since then people believe that all this happened because of the curse of the priest.

 According to another popular tale, there lived a Sadhu named Guru Balu Nath at the top of the hill, where the fort is now located.
 In order to begin the construction of the fort, the sadhu was needed to be relocated hence he was requested to do so.
 The Sadhu agreed to relocate nearby but said that the fort should not cast a shadow on his house at any time of the day.

 Sadhu’s request was acknowledged and later a change in the design of the fort was suggested by Ajab Singh.
-He suggested adding columns which, after the construction, shadowed the house of the Sadhu.
+He suggested adding columns that, after the construction, shadowed the house of the Sadhu.
 This made the Sadhu so angry that he cursed the fort to remain roofless forever and locals claim that even if they try to build a roof, it mysteriously collapses after some time.